Isokorb® Structural Thermal Breaks.Insulate concrete-to-concrete and concrete-to-steel balcony connections.

 Mold can be growing on the inside face of sheetrock, studs and insulation — and occupants can be breathing it in — years before it becomes visible on interior ceilings and walls, exposing the developer to significant remediation and liability risk.

 How Schöck Isokorb® Structural Thermal Breaks support balcony loads, cut heat loss and prevent mold

-A Schöck Isokorb® Structural Thermal Break (STB) is a fabricated assembly that is cast into the concrete floor slab at the location of the building insulation layer.
-The STB insulates the interior floor slab from the exterior balcony while transferring the loads imposed on the exposed slab edge or cantilevered steel structure back to the interior floor slab, significantly reducing heat loss.
+A Schöck Isokorb® Structural Thermal Break is a fabricated assembly that is cast into the concrete floor slab at the location of the building insulation layer.
+The thermal break insulates the interior floor slab from the exterior balcony while transferring the loads imposed on the exposed slab edge or cantilevered steel structure back to the interior floor slab.

 Insulating a balcony with Schöck Isokorb® offers multiple benefits:

-- Increases warmth of interior floors adjacent to balconies by up to 27°F/15°C
+- Increase warmth of interior floors by up to 34°F/19°C

 STBs for concrete balcony construction contain components that are cast into the concrete floor slab on the interior side, and into the concrete balcony on the exterior side The STB is engineered to carry the same design load as a conventional reinforced concrete balcony.

 STBs for steel balconies on concrete buildings are equipped with rebar for casting into concrete floor slabs or other concrete structural elements on the interior of the building envelope, and high-tensile threaded rod for fastening to cantilevered steel balcony structures on the exterior of the building envelope.

 A half mile of continuous balconies at Westerleigh Retirement Residence wrap the south and west sides of all seven floors.
 Structural thermal breaks prevent cold exterior extensions of warm interior support structures from wasting heat, chilling interior floors and causing condensation that can encourage mould growth.